openedx/edx-documentation/en_us/shared/accessibility/best_practices_course_content_dev.rst

 * Use HTML tags to describe your content’s meaning rather than its appearance.
   For example, you should tag a title with the appropriate heading level (for example ``<h2>``) rather than making the heading simply appear like a heading by using visual elements such as bold text and a larger font size.
-Format list items as a list rather than using bullets and indents, so that they are related in the code.
-Using HTML to describe your content's meaning is valuable for learners who screen readers, which, for example, can read through all headings of a specific level or announce the number of items in a list.
+  Format list items as a list rather than using images of bullets or indents.
+  Using HTML to describe your content's meaning is valuable for learners who use screen readers, which, for example, can read through all headings of a specific level or announce the number of items in a list.

 * Use HTML heading levels in sequential order to represent the structure of a document.
-Well-structured headings help learners and screen reader users to navigate a page and find what they are looking for.
+Well-structured headings help learners and screen reader users to navigate a page and efficiently find what they are looking for.

 * Use HTML list elements to group related items and make content easier to skim and read.
 HTML offers three kinds of lists.